 The control unit has stored within it the optimum basic ignition timing for operating conditions based upon engine speed and intake manifold pressure.
 With compensating signals from sensors, the system determines optimum ignition timing and duration for ambient conditions and sends voltage pulses to the ICM.

-- honda 1996 icm wiring,pgm wiring,99 honda prelude wiring diagram,
+- honda 1996 icm wiring,wire diagram for a 96 honda prelude engine harness,99 honda prelude wiring diagram,